rhilconsultants/openshift/workshops/OpenShift Pipelines/prerequisites.md

 # prerequisites

+In order to start working with OpenShift pipeline

 Before we start we need to download the right tools in order to work with Tekton
 The 2 tools are
   - oc - in order to login to the cluster